yctao7/CNTools_ClusterNet-GAP/README.md

 # Datasets

-The datasets used are placed in the mydata folder, which are knn-graphs of different k.
+The datasets used are placed in the mydata folder, which are knn-graphs of different k and cell type information as node features (feat).

 # Examples of running the experiments